winkitam/FITE2010/README.md

 Install the required dependencies for the frontend application.
 Update the contract address and function details in the frontend code.
 Run the frontend application and connect your MetaMask wallet.
+## License
+The NFT ticketing system project is licensed under the MIT License.